OmarOthmeni/accelerated_network_SoC/README.md

 Class Distribution: Highly imbalanced (15 to 1878 samples)

-Dependencies
+## Dependencies

-See requirements.txt for full list
+See requirements.txt for the full list

 Python 3.10+ recommended